qureai/qureai.github.io/_posts/2018-10-29-deep-learning-radiology-challenges.md

 <div id="container">
     <canvas id="canvas"></canvas>
 </div>
-<p align="center" class="caption">Prevalances of the findings in batches B1 and B2.
+<p align="center" class="caption">Prevalences of the findings in batches B1 and B2.
 Observe the low prevalences of findings in uniformly sampled batch B1.</p>

 #### Reading